 Dojo welcomes Argentine tango dancers of all levels to come learn, share and grow with a curious, friendly and hungry tango community in Detroit.
+We partner with our friends Alex Moore and Randy Alan Fisher at the Detroit Tango Project to promote tango music, dance and community in the region and beyond.
 Our workshops and practices are dedicated to

 - improving fundamentals and technique as the basis of overall growth in social tango

-- building personal body knowledge and a greater facility for interdependent movement that is critical to social tango, and
+- building individual body knowledge and a greater facility for interdependent movement that is vital to social tango, and

-- advancing the tradition of exchanging ideas, intuitions and experiments that shaped social tango.
+- advancing the tradition of exchanging ideas, intuitions and experiments that have shaped social tango since its inception.

 We emphasize social tango (as opposed to stage or performance tango).
 Though we primarily practice in the close embrace, we believe variability of the embrace allows for greater comfort and a dynamic connection.

 I’M SINGLE (OR MY MAIN SQUEEZE DOESN’T DANCE), CAN I COME WITHOUT A PARTNER?

 Of course!
 No partner is required for dancing Argentine Tango at milongas or prácticas (practice sessions), since we generally rotate and change partners.
 In workshops and practices, we encourage everyone to rotate partners so that you learn to speak the language of tango with different people, just as you would when practicing Spanish or Japanese.

 - Clothes: Wear comfortable clothing that permit you to move your legs freely.
 Skinny jeans and pencil skirts are stylish but not so ideal for dancing.